zackstout/Footprint-Extended/README.md

 - [x] Add total to donut chart. (or at least make it visible somewhere).
 Ok it's showing below.
  - [ ] No styling yet.
 - [ ] Implement forgot password.
+  - [ ] Ok Will needs to provide his PW to authenticate nodemailer, which is working.

 - [ ] Make sure line chart of FP's footprint does not disappear on Trial Upload.
-- [ ] Put the trademark footer.
+- [x] Put the trademark footer.
 2018 Footprint GBC.
 All rights reserved.
 1717 Broadway.
-Also link to Facebook page. facebook.com/footprintproject.
+  - [ ] Also link to Facebook page. facebook.com/footprintproject.
 Also link to footprintproject.org.
 Check out our field projects.
+  - [ ] Contact us.
+Footprintproject.org. will@footprintproject.org

 - [ ] Make sure Will can upload from admin page.
 - [ ] Play with New Logo.
   - [ ] Text should be light gray... and should be bigger.
-- [ ] Contact us.
-Footprintproject.org. will@footprintproject.org

 August 6th, Pitch deck.